AndreasChristensen89/project-three-python/README.md

 * What are the goals for a returning visitor
    * Instantly/easily remember how to navigate the content
         * I estimate this to be intuitive
-   * Easily remember how to play the game
+   * Easily remember how to navigate play the game
-        * Hint is given when pressing play, and navigation to the rules page is easy
-   * Easily be able to contact the developer with questions, feedback, any other inquiries
-        * Navigation to contact page is easy via hamburger, and contact form is simple to use with few input fields
+        * The rules are straightforward, I estimate navigation to pages to be easy.
+For playing game the rules are easy to reach, and there is an example of input on game screen.

 ## Strategy
-The purpose of this site is to create a simple to play game that entertains visually, and which does not require strategy to play.
-The goal for design was to create a simple play-interface as well as making it easy to access information with simple and clear design.
+The purpose of this site is to create a simple-to-play game that requires a bit of logic, and which has the option of setting difficulties, and comparing to other players.
+The goal for design was to create a simple play-interface as well as making it easy to access information with simple and clear communication.

 ## Scope
 The scope is within beginner boundaries.
 Features are limited but should be smooth and completely functional.
-No more than three pages: game, rules, and contact.
+Maximum three choices per screen, excluding return option.

 ## Structure
 The features have been laid out previously.
 The flow of the website is simple and should be intuitive for most anyone.
-Game, rules, contact.
-Players are guides through the game with animated/colored elements that signal to press them.
-When accesing the webpage the user lands directly on the game page and can start immediately.
-In case there is some confusion / if the player wishes to know more about the background or rules of the game / wishes to contact the developer the navigation bar makes it simple to access all pages from anywhere and from any stage of the game.
-A restart button is also available when the game has started.
+Game, rules, high scores.
+Players are guided through the game with supporting text that helps them understand what is happening.
+When starting the application the player is immediately in the menu.
+In case there is some confusion / if the player wishes to know more about the rules of the game the navigation menu makes it simple to return.
+The structure is limited, so the menu should not make player feel lost.

 ## Surface

 ### Design choices
 * Overview: The aim is to provide easy-to-navigate pages that make it easy and clear to navigate around.
-* The game should be easy for the eyes, meaning that there should be no overlapping animations that confuse players.
+* The game should be easy for the eyes, meaning that there should be no text out of bounds/ not in line that confuse players.
-* It should be clear to the player what should be clicked in order to advance.
+* It should be clear to the player what should be done in order to advance.
-* Losses/wins/draws should be clear to understand and should have animations that demonstrate what happened.
+* Losses/wins should be clear to understand and should have text that explains what happened.
 * Information should not be detailed but fast to read and understand, and straight to the point.

-### Color Scheme
-Colors are chosen to represent a generally bright cartoony world, which aims to give users a positive and light-hearted feeling.
-In all stages of the game, and on all pages, there is always a play between green and blue.
-Blue is the general color while green is always present but more scarcely found, and it used to represent something positive/progression.
-There is at all times at least one green element on the screen, which is meant to attract the users' eyes.

-Color names are found via https://www.htmlcsscolor.com/hex/749EAD.

-* Background picture:
-    * Main blue of window: rgb(114 217 237) - Turquoise Blue
-    * Darkest building: rgb(113 175 188) - Glacier
-    * Lighter building: rgb(129 193 206) - Seagull
-    * Lightest building: rgb(146 212 225) - Anakiwa
-    * Window bars: rgb(123 137 138) - Oslo Grey
-    * Bottom and top bars: rgb(84 76 73) - Saddle
-    * Floor: rgb(116 158 173) - Bali Hai
-    * Bonsai box: rgb(120 73 46) - Cape Palliser
-    * Bonsai box-lines: rgb(45 27 17) - Wood Bark
-    * Bonsai bottom-pot: rgb(189 137 109) - Brandy Rose
-    * Bonsai top-pot: rgb(168 116 86) - Sante Fe
-    * Bonsai top-pot-circle: rgb(147 91 59) - Rope
-    * Dirt: rgb(99 55 29) - Baker's Chocolate
-    * Tree: rgb(128 81 55) - Cigar
-    * Leaves: rgb(58 148 50) - La Palma
-* **White**
-    * All text on all pages
-    * Background color of hamburger icon
-* **rgb(116 158 173)** Bali Hai
-    * Background color: this is the same color as the background picture's floor, allowing for extensions of the picture.
-* **rgb(58 148 50)** La Palma - Green color of bonsai tree
-    * Play button
-    * Start button
-    * Go-button
-    * Health-meter
-    * Try again button
-    * H2 headings on rules page
-    * Clear and send buttons on contact page
-* **#455d66** San Juan - Dark grey
-    * H1 on landing page
-    * H1 rules page
-    * H1 contact page
-* **#68acb9** Fountain blue
-    * H2 landing page
-    * Text-box on intro-screen
-    * Text-box on win screen
-    * Text-box on victory screen
-    * Intro text-box on rules page
-    * Divs on rules page
-    * Larger text boxes on rules page
-    * Form color on contact page
-* **#77acb2** Neptune
-    * Opponent title
-* **#ea8426** Carrot orange
-    * Color when health drops below 75
-* **#c7be33** Old Gold
-    * Color when health drops below 50
-* **#d01414** Free speech red
-    * Color when color drops below 25
-* **#989191** Nobel - grey
-    * Color of corner restart button

-### Choice of text
-I found Lato to work quite well with all text.
-I think it complements the cartoony style.

-### Pictures/characters:
-Bright and colorful colors are chosen to give a positive feeling.
-It's meant for the user to think of it as light-hearted.
-The background was designed to be spacy, simple, and with only a few major variations of colors.
-The characters were drawn as simple and with a hint of humour - they're meant to be stereotypical Japanese office workers as depicted in manga/movies.

-The background is designed and set to repeat in order to allow for stretching of the image.

 ### Languages used
-* HTML
-* CSS
-* JavaScript
+* Python
 * Markdown language for readme file

-### Accessibility
-All non-text elements are marked with aria-labels, and the contrast between background and foreground colors were implemented in color scheme.

 ### Additional comments on setup
-* CSS was split into two files due to a design choice of having no scrolling on the main page which affected the other pages.
-Styling for the hamburger navigation was also separated due to both pages needing CSS from it (no-repeat), and also to separate it from the other CSS as much of the styling comes from a site I used.
-* JavaScript was split into two files (game-script and hamburger-navigation) due to eventlistener on load in one sheet that gives an error in the other, and also to separate as the hamburger code is not completely my own.
-* Aria-labels turned out a bit tricky since elements come, go, and change during the game.
-Therefore, I implemented functions to add appropiate labels in JavaScript.
+*